 Doctoral degree students who have been absent for ten or more consecutive years lose all credits that they have earned before their absence.
 Individual programs may count the coursework students completed prior to their absence for meeting program requirements; that coursework may not count toward Graduate School credit requirements.

-- Creates scholarship that makes a substantive contribution to their chosen major field within agricultural and applied economics
+3. Creates scholarship that makes a substantive contribution to the chosen major field and/or to society.

 4. Clearly communicates applied economics issues, methods, and empirical analysis using both written and oral strategies.

 5. Recognizes and applies principles of ethical, collegial and professional conduct.